Preparing Mappings for Server Execution

 Be aware that ADO, ADO.NET, and ODBC connections are not supported on Linux and macOS machines.
 Therefore, if the target machine is Linux or macOS, such connections are converted to JDBC when you deploy the mapping to FlowForce or when you compile the mapping to a MapForce Server execution file.
 In this case, you have the following options before deploying the mapping or compiling it to a server execution file:

-•In MapForce, fill the JDBC database connection details in the "JDBC-specific Settings" section of the database component.
+•In MapForce, fill the JDBC database connection details in the "JDBC-specific Settings" section of the database component (see Database Component Settings).

-If the mapping uses a native connection to a PostgreSQL or SQLite database, the native connection is preserved and no JDBC conversion takes place.
+If the mapping uses a native connection to a PostgreSQL or SQLite database, the native connection is preserved and no JDBC conversion takes place, see Database mappings in various execution environments.
 If the mapping connects to a file-based database, such as Microsoft Access and SQLite, additional configuration is required, see "File-based databases" below.

 Running mappings with JDBC connections requires that the Java Runtime Environment or Java Development Kit be installed on the server machine.
 This may be either Oracle JDK or an open source build such as Oracle OpenJDK.